|Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 This is a re-visit for Tom´s White Twist.
 I rated this 4-stars before and these days this smoke got one of my very favorites.
 When I first reviewed this tobacco I found Tom´s dark Twist to be a tad superior to this one, now it's the other way round, really!
 But let's dig into this lovely tobacco and why I love it so much.

-White Twist is beautifully and skillfully spun into a pigtail-like form a women would be braiding their beautiful hair.
+White Twist is beautifully and skillfully spun into a pigtail-like form, like a women would be braiding their beautiful hair.
 The color is deep, night-black from the outside.
-Cutting a piece off (you'll need some sharp knives and/or some cigar cutter to get some neat curlys off) the inside is a bit more bright.
+Cutting a piece off, in the inside it's a bit more bright-brown.
 Medium, dark brown, some black.
 Intriguing!

 Handling is a joy, as usual with twists and ropes, which are my favorite way of processing tobacco leafs.
 Chop off a little piece and then cut it to your gusto.
 Cutting coins with a cigar-cutter, making cubes, rubbing the coins out or filling them as a whole..your imagination is the only limit here!
 I like to cut some coins, rub some of them out and fill 1-2 of them as awhole, layered between the loose tobacco into the bowl.

 Typically for an Twist-/Rope cut it needs an hour up to two of drying time before smoking to get a most flavorful and perfectly behaving pipe tobacco out of this.
 It's not moist, but has some moisture to it and (also typically for this cut) holds the moisture really well, even when stored in the plastic bag it comes in.